General Terms And Conditions

 17. EXPORT COMPLIANCE AND USE RESTRICTIONS; FEDERAL GOVERNMENT END USE PROVISIONS

-The Service or components of the Services which Rupert may provide or make available to Client may be subject to U.S. (or other territories) export control and economic sanctions laws, rules and regulations, including without limitation the regulations promulgated by the U.S. Department of Commerce’s Bureau of Industry and Security (“BIS”) and the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”) (collectively, “Export Control Laws”).
-Client agrees to comply with the Export Control Laws as they relate to access to and use of the Service and such other components by Client.
-Client shall not access or use the Service if Client is located in any jurisdiction in which the provision of the Service or other components is prohibited under U.S. or other applicable laws or regulations, including without limitation a country or territory that is subject to comprehensive U.S. trade sanctions (including Crimea, Cuba, Iran, North Korea, and Syria) (a “Prohibited Jurisdiction”) and Client shall not provide access to the Service to any government, entity or individual located in any Prohibited Jurisdiction.
-Client represents, warrants and covenants that (i) Client is not named on, or owned or controlled by any party named on, any U.S. government (or other government) list of persons or entities prohibited from receiving U.S. exports, or transacting with any U.S. person, (ii) Client is not a national of, located in, or a company registered in, any Prohibited Jurisdiction, (iii) no Client Data created or submitted by Client is subject to any restriction on disclosure, transfer, download, export or re-export under the Export Control Laws, and (v) Client shall comply with all applicable laws regarding the transmission of technical data exported from the United States and the country in which Client and Users are located.
-You further agree that Client will not use the Service to disclose, transfer, download, export or re-export, directly or indirectly, any Client Data to any country, entity or other party which is ineligible to receive such items under the Export Control Laws or under other laws or regulations to which Client may be subject.
-Client acknowledges that the Service may not be available in all jurisdictions and that Client is solely responsible for complying with the Export Control Laws.
-If Client is a U.S. federal government department or agency or contracting on behalf of such department or agency, this Service is a “Commercial Item” as that term is defined at 48 C.F.R. §2.101, consisting of “Commercial Computer Software” and “Commercial Computer Software Documentation”, as those terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202.
-Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §227.7202-1 through 227.7202-4, as applicable, the Service is licensed to Client with only those rights as provided under the terms and conditions of these Terms.
+The Service or components of the Services which Rupert may provide or make available to Customer may be subject to U.S. (or other territories) export control and economic sanctions laws, rules and regulations, including without limitation the regulations promulgated by the U.S. Department of Commerce’s Bureau of Industry and Security (“BIS”) and the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”) (collectively, “Export Control Laws”).
+Customer agrees to comply with the Export Control Laws as they relate to access to and use of the Service and such other components by Customer.
+Customer shall not access or use the Service if Customer is located in any jurisdiction in which the provision of the Service or other components is prohibited under U.S. or other applicable laws or regulations, including without limitation a country or territory that is subject to comprehensive U.S. trade sanctions (including Crimea, Cuba, Iran, North Korea, and Syria) (a “Prohibited Jurisdiction”) and Customer shall not provide access to the Service to any government, entity or individual located in any Prohibited Jurisdiction.
+Customer represents, warrants and covenants that (i) Customer is not named on, or owned or controlled by any party named on, any U.S. government (or other government) list of persons or entities prohibited from receiving U.S. exports, or transacting with any U.S. person, (ii) Customer is not a national of, located in, or a company registered in, any Prohibited Jurisdiction, (iii) no Customer Data created or submitted by Customer is subject to any restriction on disclosure, transfer, download, export or re-export under the Export Control Laws, and (v) Customer shall comply with all applicable laws regarding the transmission of technical data exported from the United States and the country in which Customer and Users are located.
+You further agree that Customer will not use the Service to disclose, transfer, download, export or re-export, directly or indirectly, any Customer Data to any country, entity or other party which is ineligible to receive such items under the Export Control Laws or under other laws or regulations to which Customer may be subject.
+Customer acknowledges that the Service may not be available in all jurisdictions and that Customer is solely responsible for complying with the Export Control Laws.
+If Customer is a U.S. federal government department or agency or contracting on behalf of such department or agency, this Service is a “Commercial Item” as that term is defined at 48 C.F.R. §2.101, consisting of “Commercial Computer Software” and “Commercial Computer Software Documentation”, as those terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202.
+Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §227.7202-1 through 227.7202-4, as applicable, the Service is licensed to Customer with only those rights as provided under the terms and conditions of these Terms.

 Each party acknowledges that during the term of these Terms it (“Receiving Party”) may be entrusted with certain confidential information of the other party (“Disclosing Party”) that should reasonably have been understood by Receiving Party due to legends or other markings, the circumstances of disclosure or the nature of the information itself, to be proprietary and confidential to Disclosing Party (“Confidential Information”).
 Receiving Party shall: (i) not use any Confidential Information for any purpose except to exercise its rights and obligations under these Terms; (ii) protect all Confidential Information using the same degree of care which it uses with respect to its own confidential information, but in no event less than reasonable care; and (iii) not, without Disclosing Party’s prior written consent, disclose the Confidential Information to any third party except to its employees, contractors and agents ("Permitted Recipients") who have a need to know in order to enable Receiving Party to perform its rights and obligations under these Terms, provided that each Permitted Recipient is first bound by a written obligation of confidentiality that is at least as demanding as the confidentiality and non-disclosure obligations imposed on Receiving Party under these Terms, and further provided that Receiving Party shall be liable to Disclosing Party for any breach of confidentiality or non-disclosure by a Permitted Recipient.
 Receiving Party shall promptly notify Disclosing Party of any actual or threatened unauthorized disclosure or use of Confidential Information.
 If any Confidential Information must be disclosed to any third party by reason of legal, accounting or regulatory requirements beyond the reasonable control of Receiving Party, Receiving Party shall (to the extent permitted by applicable law) promptly notify Disclosing Party of the order or request and permit Disclosing Party (at its own expense) to seek an appropriate protective order.
 Confidential Information does not include information that: (a) was known to Receiving Party prior to its disclosure by Disclosing Party without breach of any obligation owed to Disclosing Party; (b) is or becomes generally known to the public without breach of any obligation owed to Disclosing Party; (c) has come into the possession of Receiving Party rightfully from a third party without any breach of obligation of confidentiality owed to Disclosing Party; and/or (d) was developed by Receiving Party independently of and without reference to Confidential Information.

 These Terms, and the right to access and use the Service, commences and shall become effective on the Effective Date and shall remain in effect until each Subscription Term has expired or been terminated.
-If Client continues to use the Service past any renewal date, then Client shall be deemed to have renewed these Terms at the rates applicable for the new Subscription Term.
+If Customer continues to use the Service past any renewal date, then Customer shall be deemed to have renewed these Terms at the rates applicable for the new Subscription Term.

 Notwithstanding any other provision herein to the contrary, either party may terminate these Terms with immediate effect if the other party materially breaches these Terms and such breach remains uncured (to the extent that the breach can be cured) thirty (30) days after having received written notice thereof.